Professionalism Policies and Procedures

 • observed intoxication

 The Dean’s Office may refer such students for an immediate drug screen to occur within 24 hours of notification.
 Any expense incurred for the drug screen(s) will be the responsibility of the student.
-In the case of a positive result, the student will be required to meet with the Associate Dean of Student Affairs and Diversity as well as the COP Student Policy & Professionalism Committee.
+In the case of a positive result, the student will be required to meet with the Associate Dean of Student Affairs as well as the COP Student Policy & Professionalism Committee.
 Sanctions that may result from a positive drug screen include, but are not limited to, referral to the SCRPP +/- suspension/dismissal from the PharmD program.
 Any costs associated with treatment are the responsibility of the student.
 Enrollment into the PharmD program requires that students consent to the sharing of positive drug screen results with legal and recovery/treatment entities including, but not limited to, the USC Office of Student Conduct, USC Student Health Services Counseling & Psychiatry Office, South Carolina Recovering Professional Program (SCRPP), and the South Carolina BOP.
 The COP Dean’s office may immediately suspend a student from participating in experiential rotations if risk is posed to patient or public safety.

 Any student with a positive drug screen who refuses to seek treatment as advised or refuses to give consent for SCRPP to discuss progress/recommendations with the COP Dean’s Office will be referred to the COP Student Policy & Professionalism Committee for more stringent sanctions, including potential suspension or dismissal.
-A file containing information related to drug screens and/or treatment will be kept separate from the student’s academic file in the Dean’s Office and only accessible by the Student Services Manager, Associate Dean for Student Affairs & Diversity, and Senior Associate Dean.
+A file containing information related to drug screens and/or treatment will be kept separate from the student’s academic file in the Dean’s Office and only accessible by the Student Services Manager, Associate Dean for Student Affairs, and Senior Associate Dean.

 Random Drug Screening